nasa/cumulus/packages/db/README.md

 This will create a new migration file under migrations.

-**Important**: Since the Standard Migrations use an incremental patch-based model and the Bootstrap Directory uses a declarative "clean slate" model, any changes made to the schema via a new migration file must also be manually reflected in the corresponding files under migrations-bootstrap.
-This ensures that fresh deployments using the bootstrap process remain consistent with the latest schema version.
+**Important: Schema Synchronization**
+Because `Standard Migrations` uses patches and the `Bootstrap Mode` uses a "clean slate" model, you must keep them in sync:
+- Update Both: Any schema change added to a migration patch must be manually added to the bootstrap declarations to keep fresh deployments current.
+- Matching Filenames: Every file in migrations-bootstrap/ must also exist in migrations/ to prevent Knex "corrupt directory" errors.
+- Content: The bootstrap version contains the full logic, while the version in the standard folder can be a no-op script (e.g., xxx_seed_migration_history.ts) to satisfy Knex validation.

 ## About Cumulus